Welcome to the performing arts events of Shakespeare Troupe

-Our mission is to cultivate an appreciation for the text of Shakespeare among new audiences through the employment of professional actors trained to give live performances from the First Folio as originally practiced by Shakespeare’s company.
-Using workshops, we explore original text for cues and clues found in the 1623 First Folio.
+Our mission is to cultivate an appreciation for the text of Shakespeare among new audiences through the employment of professional actors trained to give the most authentic performance culled from the cues and clues found in the 1623 First Folio.
 We inspire the creative spirit.
 Our process fuels the imagination of the artist.

 The Shakespeare Troupe of South Florida was founded by veteran actor Peter Galman in April 2016 -- the 400th anniversary month of William Shakespeare’s passing.
-The generosity of donors, sponsors, actors, crew, staff and advisors has helped to achieve a goal of stage readings held at a variety of venues in the Miami-Dade, Broward and Palm Beach countries of South Florida in the first year.
-Readings and workshops open to the public and occurred regularly along with workshops in which professional actors honed their performance skills..
+The generosity of donors, sponsors, actors, crew, staff and advisors helped to achieve a goal of stage readings held at a variety of venues in the Miami-Dade, Broward and Palm Beach counties of South Florida in its very first year.
+Readings and workshops were open to the public and occurred regularly along with workshops in which professional actors honed their performance skills..

-Highlighting its second year, Mr. Galman brought a team of Troupers as resident artists to the Cushman School in Miami.
+Highlighting its second year, Mr. Galman brought a team of Troupers as resident teaching artists to the Cushman School in Miami.
 From March 20-24, 2017, the school's eighth-grade students participated in a week-long workshop culminating in a performance with scrolls, costumes, music, singing and dancing for a full audience.
 A video of the work can be seen on the Youtube channel of Shakespeare Troupe.

 The Shakespeare Troupe operates as a 501(c)(3) charitable organization and has received a Miami-Dade County Department of Cultural Affairs Community Grant.
-We have appeared at theatrical venues such as the new Pompano Beach Cultural Center, the famed GableStage in Coral Gables, the award-winning Area Stage in Miami with some of its conservatory students; at community/retirement centers such as John Knox Village in Pompano Beach, the Palace in Coral Gables and Devonshire at PGA Gardens; and in mid-2018 at adult behavioral health centers in Miami-Dade County: Camillus House, Miami Rescue Mission, Better Way of Miami, and New Hope CORPS.
-The grant helps us to serve the under-served while providing some remuneration for actors doing what they love.
+We have appeared at theatrical venues such as the new Pompano Beach Cultural Center, the famed GableStage in Coral Gables, the award-winning Area Stage in Miami with some of its conservatory students; at community/retirement centers such as John Knox Village in Pompano Beach, the Palace in Coral Gables and Devonshire at PGA Gardens; and at adult behavioral health centers in Miami-Dade County: Camillus House, Miami Rescue Mission, Better Way of Miami, and New Hope CORPS.

 Troupers read Shakespeare aloud using cue scripts on scrolls.